minprog/adventure/more/index.md

         TAKE <item> take item from the room.
         DROP <item> drop item from your inventory.

--   `LOOK` prints a full description of the room the player is currently in, even if the room was visited earlier.
+-   `LOOK` prints a full description of the room the player is currently in, *even if the room was visited earlier*.

         Inside building
         > LOOK
         You are inside a building, a well house for a large spring.
-        KEYS: a set of keys
-        WATER: a bottle of water

 For the latter, should implement a method `get_long_description` in `Adventure`, which will always return the long description.